 When it comes to an elective procedure like LASIK, you don’t want to have everyone as a candidate.
 There are some people that are not good LASIK candidates and shouldn’t get the procedure.

 Ready to find out if you’re a LASIK candidate?
-Schedule a LASIK consultation at Washington Eye Physicians & Surgeons in Silver Spring, MD!
+Schedule a free LASIK consultation at Washington Eye Physicians & Surgeons in Chevy Chase, MD!